insight-platform/Savant/docs/source/savant_101/55_preprocessing.rst

         :return: changed image
         """

-The method passes meta information about the object, the whole frame (image), as an instance of the GpuImage class and cuda stream.
-You can use cuda stream to call asynchronous functions from OpenCV library.
+The method passes meta information about the object, the whole frame (image) as an instance of the GpuImage class, and a CUDA stream.
+You can use the CUDA stream to call asynchronous functions from OpenCV library.
 No additional synchronization is required from you to complete all operations, it will be done automatically before transferring images to the inference model.
 Each object uses its own stream for